Hurry, selected offers ending soon Book now.

 The dining zone

-If you are planning a kitchen diner, you may want to include a breakfast bar area, dining table space, bar area, and cups/glasses storage nearby.
+If you are planning a kitchen-diner, you may want to include a breakfast bar or space for a dining table – maybe even a bar.

-No doubt planning your colour palette is one of the most exciting moments in the kitchen renovation process.
-Whether you’ve been browsing for kitchen inspiration or collecting paint swatches, there are plenty of options to explore.
+Picking your kitchen colour palette is one of the most exciting moments in the renovation process.
+Whether you’ve been browsing online for fitted kitchen images or collecting paint swatches, there are plenty of options to explore.

 The good news is that the sky’s the limit when choosing your fitted kitchen colour.
 From bold hues to classic shades, your kitchen manufacturer will have plenty of options to present.